 - Accommodation: Hotel Porto Côvo or similar

-Stock up on supplies for the day, since that during the day you won’t be able to get any.
-This is a moderate-to-strenuous walk, crossing several areas with loose sand, you will notice that this is a unexplored area, where you can take in some astonishing views.
+Stock up on supplies for the day since that during the day, you won’t be able to get any.
+This is a moderate-to-strenuous walk, crossing several areas with loose sand, you will notice that this is an unexplored area, where you can take in some astonishing views.
 If you are not an experienced walker, there are two shorter alternative walks available – 14 km and 8 km.

 - Accommodation: Mil Réis or similar

-You have two options for today’s walk: a) take the small ferry to do the river crossing first and then start walking, or, b) cross the river on foot via the bridge, taking the path from the beginning.
-Both options will lead you into an easy day of walking crossing fields and passing by small cliffs, with access to several beaches, heading to Almograve, further South.
-Almograve is a nice place to have a lunch and enjoy local gastronomy.
-After lunch, it’s time to explore the Almograve beach, or to finish the route, heading to the village of Longueira, located inland (35 minutes walking distance).
+You have two options for today’s walk: a) take the small ferry to do the river crossing first and then start walking, or b) cross the river on foot via the bridge, taking the path from the beginning.
+Both options will lead you into an easy day of walking, crossing fields, and passing by small cliffs, with access to several beaches, heading to Almograve, further South.
+Almograve is a nice place to have lunch and enjoy the local gastronomy.
+After lunch, it’s time to explore the Almograve beach or to finish the route, heading to the village of Longueira, located inland (35 minutes walking distance).

-- Accommodation: Monte Novo da Longueira or similar
+- Accommodation: Vicentina rooms by Isa or similar

 - Accommodation: Rosa dos Ventos or similar